cpap7/FattyMenu/README.md

 8) Once you're at the main menu, alt-tab over to Xenos and press the box that says "process" next to it.
 Scroll down once you see 3 gmod.exe processes.
 Select the 3rd one, aka the one with the lowest number next to it.
 Then, hit the 'Inject' button to inject it in-game.
 - Note: if that doesn't work, try the other two.
 If Xenos crashes, that's fine, just launch the injector again and ensure your settings are still saved and try the remaining gmod.exe processes

-9) If the menu loads up, you should see a minimized ImGui tab.
+9) If the menu loads up, you should see a minimized ImGui window.
 Congrats; it works!
 Be sure to resize the menu.
 - Note: clicking around on it may cause you to accidentally click other menu options behind it.

 - For that reason, I recommend keeping the menu open in the middle of your screen if you only want to open it with the escape menu open.